tzachar/compe-tabnine/README.md

 In general, as TabNine is a predictive completion engine, you would normally want TabNine to suggest completions after every keypress.
 In some instances this may be either prohibitive or annoying.
-To wor around it, you can use the `ignore_pattern` config option.
+To work around it, you can use the `ignore_pattern` config option.
 `ignore_pattern` is an RE specifying when not to suggest completions based on the character before the cursor.
 For example, to not fire completions after an opening